josherrickson/stata-regression/stata_markdown/02-glm.md

 more reasonable.
 As the expenditure increases by $1000, the odds of having a cellar decrease by <<dd_display: %9.0f 100*(1 - exp(_b[dollarel1000]))>>%.

 For every additional 1000-square feet, the odds of having a cellar increases by <<dd_display: %9.0f 100*(exp(_b[totsqft1000])-1)>>%.
-In other words, for every two 2000-square foot house, you'd expect five 3000-square foot houses.
+In other words, for every two 2000-square foot house that have a cellar, you'd expect five 3000-square foot houses to have cellars.

 ^#^^#^^#^ Categorical Variables and Interactions